appsody/website/content/docs/stacks/stacks-overview.md

 ### Generated files

 `.appsody-config.yaml` is not part of the source structure.
-It is generated as part of the stack building process and will be placed in the user directory by the appsody init command.
+It is generated as part of the stack building process and is placed in the user directory by the Appsody init command.
 This file specifies the stack image that is used and can be overridden for testing purposes to point to a locally built stack.

 ---

 ## Stack stability

-Stacks are categorized as either `stable`, `incubator` or `experimental` depending on the content of the stack.
+Stacks are categorized as `stable`, `incubator` or `experimental` depending on the content of the stack.

-- `stable/`: Stable stacks meet this set of [technical requirements](https://github.com/appsody/stacks/blob/master/TECHNICAL_REQUIREMENTS.md).
+- `stable`: Stable stacks meet this set of [technical requirements](https://github.com/appsody/stacks/blob/master/TECHNICAL_REQUIREMENTS.md).

-- `incubator/`: The stacks in the incubator folder are actively being worked on to satisfy the stable criteria.
+- `incubator`: The stacks in the incubator folder are actively being worked on to satisfy the stable criteria.

-- `experimental/`: Experimental stacks are not being actively worked on and may not fulfill the requirements of an Appsody stack.
+- `experimental`: Experimental stacks are not being actively worked on and might not fulfill the requirements of an Appsody stack.
 These can be used for trying out specific capabilities or proof of concept work.

 ### Official Appsody Repositories